limine-bootloader/limine/CONFIG.md

 * `INTERFACE_BRANDING` - A string that will be displayed on top of the Limine interface.
 * `INTERFACE_BRANDING_COLOUR` - A value between 0 and 7 specifying the colour of the branding string.
 Default is cyan (6).
 * `INTERFACE_BRANDING_COLOR` - Alias of `INTERFACE_BRANDING_COLOUR`.
+* `INTERFACE_HELP_HIDDEN` - Hides the help text located at the top of the screen showing the key bindings.

 Limine graphical terminal control options.
 They are ignored if using text mode.